Speaking Out movement: Impact Wrestling

 Wrestlers Joey Ryan, Michael Elgin, and Dave Crist were accused of misconduct.
 Impact Wrestling's parent company, Anthem Sports & Entertainment, released a statement saying they were reviewing the allegations.
-Ryan, who had multiple allegations against him, would release a statement without addressing specific allegations.
+Ryan, who had multiple allegations against him, released a statement without addressing specific allegations.
 It was later revealed that Ryan and Crist's contracts were terminated, while Elgin was suspended.
-On June 26, Impact Wrestling announced Elgin would be removed from all future programing.
+On June 26, Impact Wrestling announced Elgin had been removed from all future programing.
 On July 2, Elgin released a video denying the allegations made against him.
 On July 18, Ryan also released a video denying almost all the allegations made against him.
 He filed lawsuits against some of his accusers as well as a lawsuit against Impact.
-On March 8, 2021, Ryan issued a statement saying he would drop several lawsuits.
-Two days later, he issued a second statement saying he would drop another lawsuit.
+On March 8, 2021, Ryan issued a statement saying he was dropping several lawsuits.
+Two days later, he issued a second statement saying he was dropping another lawsuit.

 TJP came out with allegations of being taken advantage of by older female wrestlers when he was fifteen.